1. icon-arrow-left

 Wooden blocks spelling "HPV" is shown.

 Human papillomavirus (HPV) is one of the most common viral infections—and also one of the most misunderstood.
-Stephanie Scharbach, DO, an obstretician and gynecologist at Atlantic Health, clears up some of the myths around this sexually transmitted virus and explains how to keep it from developing into something more.
+Stephanie Scharbach, DO, an obstetrician and gynecologist at Atlantic Health, clears up some of the myths around this sexually transmitted virus and explains how to keep it from developing into something more.

 “Most sexually active people will contract HPV at some point in their lives—often without knowing it,” says Dr. Scharbach.
 “It’s important to understand the facts about HPV, its impact on public health and how to effectively manage your risk through vaccinations and screenings.”